deepen your knowledge

 See our courses.

-The School of Arts and Digital Industries (ADI) Dance, Music and Theatre facilities are located in the newly built University Square Stratford building.
-The multi-purpose studios have fully sprung professional grade dance floors, mirrors, ballet bars and high quality lighting, HD video and sound infrastructure.
-These two spaces are dedicated to teaching Dance and Movement performance as well as being spaces for professional performance production.
+The School of Arts and Creative Industries (ACI) Dance, Music and Theatre facilities are located in the newly built University Square Stratford building.
+The multi-purpose studios have fully sprung professional level dance floors, mirrors, ballet bars and high quality lighting, HD video and sound infrastructure.
+These two spaces are dedicated to teaching dance and movement performance as well as being spaces for professional performance production.
 All of our studios are available for rehearsal use by our student body outside of lectures as well as on our graduate rehearsal support programme.

 Black Box Studio